bluwy/publint/CONTRIBUTING.md

 - Support JSX
 - Update core options

-Don't worry if it's not perfect!
-I'll tweak it before merging.
+The repo also uses [Changesets](https://github.com/changesets/changesets) to automate releases, where you can run `pnpm changeset` at the root of the repo to create a changeset for a npm package, which will ultimately be part of the `CHANGELOG.md`.
+Changeset description should also follow the same format as pull request titles and can be more descriptive if needed.
+See [.changeset/README.md](./.changeset/README.md) for more information.

+**Perfect PR titles and changesets are optional!** You're free to ignore the conventions, but before merging, the maintainers may update them for you.

-For commit messages, feel free to use your own convention and commit as much as you want.
+For commit messages, feel free to use your own convention and commit as many as needed.
 The pull request will be squashed merged into a single commit based on the pull request title.

-If a change should result in a new release of a package (e.g. `packages/publint`), you can run `pnpm changeset` at the root of the project to create a changeset.
-See [.changeset/README.md](./.changeset/README.md) for more information.
-Changeset description should also follow the same format as pull request titles and can be more descriptive if needed.